neilgebhard/neilgebhard.com/posts/next-js-bandwagon.md

 date: "2021-12-19"
 ---

-When choosing a framework for your project, a few questions pop into my head.
+When choosing a framework for a project, a few questions pop into my head.
 How do we increase performance?
 How do we reduce complexity?
 How do we scale?

 With this in mind, Next.js does a great job in answering these questions.
-It does it in several ways, building on vanilla JavaScript.
+It does it in several ways.

-**Static generation (SSG) allows your single-page application (SPA) to serve static HTML files.**
+**Static generation (SSG) allows a single-page application to serve static HTML files.**

-Content gets pre-loaded into HTML at build time.
-This means static HTML is delivered to clients on initial load.
+The way this works is content gets pre-loaded into HTML at build time.
+This means static HTML is delivered to the client on initial load.
 With this setup, HTML files are cached by CDNs, increasing data transfer speeds.

 **Server-side rendering (SSR) allows dynamic data to have HTML files built on the server."**